manuelernestog/astrofy/README.md

 The configuration for the deployment varies depending on the platform where you are going to do it.
 See the [official Astro information](https://docs.astro.build/en/guides/deploy/) to deploy your website.

 > **⚠️ CAUTION** </br>
-> The Blog pagination of this template is implemented using dynamic route parameters in its filename and for now this format is incompatible with SSR deploy configs, so please use the static deploy options for your deployments.
+> The Blog pagination of this template is implemented using dynamic route parameters in its filename and for now this format is incompatible with SSR deploy configs, so please use the default static deploy options for your deployments.

 ## Contributing